Lockheed C-5 Galaxy: Into production

+Air-launched Minuteman ICBM feasibility test

+On 24 October 1974, the Space and Missile Systems Organization successfully conducted an air-launched ballistic missile test, where an 86000 lb LGM-30B Minuteman I ICBM got extracted by parachute from a C-5A Galaxy at 20000 ft over the Pacific Ocean (see also LAPES).
+The missile descended to 8000 ft before its rocket engine fired.
+The 10-second engine burn carried the missile to 20000 ft again before it dropped into the ocean.
+The test proved the feasibility of launching an intercontinental ballistic missile from the air (see video).
+Operational deployment was discarded due to engineering and security difficulties, though the capability was used as a negotiating point in the Strategic Arms Limitation Talks.
+39 years later, aircraft 69–0014, "Zero-One-Four" used in the test was retired to the Air Mobility Command Museum at Dover Air Force Base, becoming the first C-5 Galaxy retired to a museum.

 Restarted production and development

-In 1974, Iran, then having good relations with the United States, offered $160 million (equivalent to $ million today) to restart C-5 production to enable Iran to purchase aircraft for their own air force, in a similar climate as to their acquisition of F-14 Tomcat fighters.
-However, no C-5 aircraft were ever ordered by Iran, and the prospect was firmly halted by the Iranian Revolution in 1979.
+In 1974, Imperial Iran, having good relations with the United States, offered $160 million (equivalent to $ million today) to restart C-5 production to enable Iran to purchase aircraft for their own air force, in a similar climate as to their acquisition of F-14 Tomcat fighters.
+However, no C-5s were ordered by Iran, and the prospect was firmly halted by the Iranian Revolution in 1979 when the Imperial State of Iran was replaced by the Islamic State of Iran.

 As part of President Ronald Reagan's military policy, funding was made available for expansion of the USAF's airlift capability.
 With the C-17 program still some years from completion, Congress approved funding for a new version of the C-5, the C-5B, in July 1982, to expand airlift capacity.
 The first C-5B was delivered to Altus Air Force Base in January 1986.
 In April 1989, the last of 50 C-5B aircraft was added to the 77 C-5As in the Air Force's airlift force structure.
 The C-5B includes all C-5A improvements and numerous additional system modifications to improve reliability and maintainability.

 In 1998, the Avionics Modernization Program (AMP) began upgrading the C-5's avionics to include a glass cockpit, navigation equipment, and a new autopilot system.
 Another part of the C-5 modernization effort is the Reliability Enhancement and Re-engining Program (RERP).
 The program replaced the engines with newer, more powerful ones.

-A total of 52 C-5s are contracted to be modernized, consisting of 49 B-, two C- and one A-model aircraft through the RERP.
-The program features over 70 changes and upgrades, including the newer General Electric engines.
+A total of 52 C-5s were contracted to be modernized, consisting of 49 B-, two C- and one A-model aircraft through the RERP.
+The program featured over 70 changes and upgrades, including the newer General Electric engines.
 Three C-5s underwent RERP for testing purposes.
 Low-rate initial production started in August 2009 with Lockheed reaching full production in May 2011; 22 C-5M Super Galaxies have been completed as of August 2014.
 RERP upgrades were completed on 25 July 2018.
 The Air Force received the last modified aircraft on 1 August 2018.